-A Deductible is a specific dollar amount that is payable by a Member for Covered Benefits received each Calendar Year before any benefits subject to the Deductible are payable by the Plan.
-If a family Deductible applies, it is met when any combination of Members in a covered family incur expenses for services to which the Deductible applies.
+A Deductible is a specific dollar amount that is payable by a Member for Covered Benefits received each Plan Year or Calendar Year before any benefits subject to the Deductible are payable by the Plan.
 Deductible amounts are incurred on the date of service.
 You may have different Deductibles that apply to different Covered Benefits under your Plan.
-If a Deductible applies to your Plan, it will be listed in your Schedule of Benefits.
+Your Deductible is listed in your Schedule of Benefits.